KazutakaIga/seal/README.md

                 {
                     "frame": 200,          // Framne starting to shot "type": "sign",        // sign shot
-                    "dest": [              // destination coordinate, but this vestor do not influence shot speed {
+                    "dest": [              // destination, this vestor do not influence shot speed {
                             "x": 0,
                             "y": 0,